 Research has shown that there is a direct link between a student’s vocabulary size and their academic achievement.
 Children with a wider vocabulary make faster progress at school, in further education and beyond.
 Narrow vocabularies directly affect students’ grades.
 Helping students to improve and widen their academic vocabularies is essential if standards and outcomes are to improve.

 More information on parent/carer login and access to Bedrock Learning can be found here.

 We also have an exceptional Librarian, Miss Allen, and access to hundreds of books for further reading in our incredible library.

 Please also take a look at the KS3 recommended reading for pleasure list.

-For up-to-date information, tips and guidance about a wide range of both national and Chelsea Academy-specific themes relating to students’ curriculum, exams and general learning, you can access all of the past ‘Academic Update’ articles from our fortnightly newsletter.
+For up-to-date information, tips and guidance about a wide range of both national and Chelsea Academy-specific themes relating to students’ curriculum, exams and general learning, you can access all of the past ‘Academic Update’ articles from our termly newsletter.